(Regularly updated with information)

 Steak Sandwiches in the Seymour era were 2 shillings and Pies with sauce were sold for 1 shilling.

-The Black Cat Cafe has stayed in Cressy Street throughout its run formerly occupying 326 Cressy Street before moving to 343 Cressy Street as the original location was demolished for the construction of Centrelink.
+The Black Cat Café has stayed in Cressy Street throughout its run, it occupied a building to the left of where Intersport Bennett’s is before moving a short distance to 326 Cressy Street before moving to 343 Cressy Street as 326 Cressy Street was demolished for the construction of Centrelink.

 Was located in Cressy Street in the spot later made popular by O.B’s (261 Cressy Street) and their telephone number was 81 1644.